HengyeChen/oligo_design/README.md

 > OligoDesign3;

 Choose input files and select output folder in the program.
 You can change the motif number and position in the text box on the program panel.
-This program replace the endogenous sequence in the background sequence with target TF motifs.
+This program replace the endogenous sequence in the background nucleosome sequence with target TF motifs.
+The output of this step is not the final oligos!

 ## Check motifs in oligo sequences
-Run the command below to check motifs in oligos and remove oligos with unintended motifs.
+Run the command below to generate oligos, check motifs in oligos and remove oligos with unintended motifs.
 > cd Yourfolder;%open the directory containing the sample files\
 > oligo_file = 'oligos\oligo_example.txt';\
 > bkg_file = 'design_info\bkg sequence (HO nuc-4).txt';\